New York City police have arrested 19 people in what authorities are calling the city's largest-ever guns bust.

 Both took multiple trips to New York to sell guns every week, authorities said.

-The defendants travelled to the city on discount bus lines that do not require identification for boarding, loading the guns into luggage, police said.'One customer'
+The defendants travelled to the city on discount bus lines that do not require identification for boarding, loading the guns into luggage, police said.

 The undercover officer bought all that was offered to him, including parts of an assault rifle, Mr Kelly said.